🧙♂️ Welcome | The Hermit Way

 Unlike typical investors, we maintain our retail edge by purchasing only what institutional players overlook.

-Keeping our investments small offers a dual advantage: i) it eliminates competition from institutional players who cannot deploy capital efficiently, and ii) it allows us direct access to management.
+It eliminates competition from institutional players who cannot deploy capital efficiently, and

 Here’s Peter Lynch talking about how we can use size to our advantage